Wheelchair Accessibility Sagrada Família

 After you have seen the interior, you can visit the museum via a ramp.
 This building is more modern and is the place where you learn everything you need to know about the architect and his masterpiece.

 The accessible bathroom is indicated with signs and is fully accessible for wheelchair users.
 The only thing you have to keep in mind is that the doors are a bit narrow.
 Some wheelchairs might not fit through.
+Find more detailed information about the facilities and the exact location of this bathroom with our newest app, accessaloo.
+A user-generated content app to help users find, add, and share accessible toilets on the go.
+User-generated as we truly believe there is a gap in the, correct and validated, information availability about accessible toilets worldwide.
+Download accessaloo in the App Store or get it on Google Play.

 Tickets and free entrance